Mahaakshay Chakraborty: Career

 boy-next-door, who has been taken to Pattaya to rob a house, although him and his crime-partners (Govinda, Suniel Shetty and Jaaved Jaffrey) end up looting the wrong house.
 Loot received mixed to negative reviews from most critics, and was a box office flop.

 After Loot, he then starred in films like Rocky (2013), Enemmy (2013) and Ishqedarriyaan (2015).
 All three were critically and commercially failed at the box office.
 In 2021, he appeared in the biographical film Main Mulayam Singh Yadav.
 He portrayed the role of Shivpal Singh Yadav younger brother of Mulayam Singh Yadav.

 He will be next seen in the thriller film titled Rosh which is directed by Jayeveer Panghaal and also stars Nikita Soni.
 He has also been roped in Nawazuddin Siddiqui starrer film Jogira Sara Ra Ra, directed by Kushan Nandy.
 The film also stars Sanjay Mishra and Neha Sharma in key roles.

 Personal life

 In 2010, Indian gossip columnist Vicky Lalwani linked Chakraborty to actress Shama Sikander – a claim both parties denied.
 In July 2018, he married actress Madalsa Sharma.

 Mahaakshay is an avid Battlefield and Call of Duty fan and regularly streams on Twitch under the alias meem0h.

 In October 2020, Chakraborty and his mother Yogeeta Bali were booked in a rape case registered in Mumbai.
 A Bhojpuri actress accused Chakraborty of rape on the pretext of marriage, and a FIR was registered at the Oshiwara Police Station in Mumbai.
-Yogeeta Bali was accused of threatening the victim and forcing her to settle the case.
+Yogeeta Bali was accused of threatening the victim and forcing her to settle the case which was widely criticised and Mithun Chakraborty was accused of joining politics to get linency for his son and wife.